networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 $$f(i) = i+1 \hspace{0.5cm} \forall i \in [0, 7]$$

 For small examples, isomorphism may seem easy.
 But it isn't a simple problem.
-For two graphs G and H of n nodes, there are n! bijections function possible.
+For two graphs G and H of n nodes, there are n! possible bijection functions.
 Checking every combination is not a feasible option for bigger graphs.
 In fact, isomorphism is part of the problems known as NP.
 This means that we don't know any algorithm that runs in polynomial time.